 HAYLEIGH EVANS is an actress, theatre maker, innovator and entrepreneur who describes herself as "a hustler to the core".
 POPArt, which she co-founded with Orly Shapiro in 2011 in the downtown Maboneng precinct is a pioneering space for independent theatre that is guided by a vision to sustain the performing arts in Joburg.

 As well as ensuring POPArt stages a constantly refreshed production line-up every week, Hayleigh is involved in mentoring theatre students at the Market Theatre Laboratory through a hands-on programme that sees students producing, touring and marketing their own productions.
-POPArt is also a collaborator in William Kentridge's Maboneng-based Centre for the Less Good Idea, working front of house for the centre's live performances and exchanging works created between the two spaces.
+POPArt is also a collaborator in William Kentridge's Centre for the Less Good Idea at Arts On Main in Maboneng, working front of house for the centre's live performances and exchanging works created between the two spaces.
 POPArt has plenty of exciting plans that include possible expansion into television and digital and in June Hayleigh will be managing the Centre for the Less Good Idea's international tour at the Holland Festival.
 "I cannot wait to see this work in front of an international audience!"

 I'm born and raised in Johannesburg.
 It's hard to find anywhere else with the personalities and true grit that this city has to offer.
 I find Joburg challenging and motivating.

 Favourite Joburg suburb?

 My life happens in too many spaces for me to choose one.

 Number one tip for a first-time visitor to Joburg: